 - Loan Restrictions (eg. lock-in period, prepayment penalty etc.)

-- Loan Features (eg. interest offset account, switching between sibor periods etc)?
+- Special Features (eg. interest offset account, switching between sibor periods etc)?

 Besides interest rate, loan restrictions such as lock-in period could be the next most important factor to assess in deciding on a housing loan.
 What is lock-period and what are some of the other common or hidden factors to watch out for?